k2view-academy/K2View-Academy/articles/AI_fusion/01_overview.md

 This need presents several critical data challenges for enterprises:

 - **Data Fragmentation** — enterprise data resides across dozens of disparate systems (CRM, billing, ERP, support platforms), making it difficult to deliver complete, unified information to AI applications.
-- **Real-Time Requirements** — AI applications require quick access to up-to-date data to deliver accurate and responsive conversational experiences.
+- **Real-time Requirements** — AI applications require quick access to up-to-date data to deliver accurate and responsive conversational experiences.
 - **Security & Privacy** — strict access controls and data sanitization are essential; LLMs should only access data relevant to the current user and specific business context, and with appropriate scrubbing or masking of sensitive content.
 - **Scale & Performance** — supporting thousands of simultaneous AI interactions while maintaining high-speed responses across enterprise-scale data volumes.
 - **Data Quality & Reliability** — ensuring AI responses are grounded in complete, current, and accurate information to prevent hallucinations and maintain user trust.